Midnighter/travis-release-notes/README.md

 The improved feature promises full markdown capabilities for release notes that are either submitted as string `--release-notes` or as a file `--release-notes-file`.
+The new feature was triggered by [users complaining about bad text escaping](https://github.com/travis-ci/dpl/issues/155).
 This demo repository tests these features.
 I use the [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) in order to cover a wide range of markdown constructs.